tribbloid/spookystuff/query.md

 These are operators that does the most important things: traversing DOM of unstructured documents to get data you want (potentially structured or semi-structured).

-SpookyStuff supports a wide range of documents including HTML, XHTML, XML, JSON, and [all other formats supported by Apache Tika] (PDF, Microsoft Office etc.).
+SpookyStuff supports a wide range of documents including HTML, XHTML, XML, JSON, and [all other formats supported by Apache Tika](https://tika.apache.org/1.9/formats.html) (PDF, Microsoft Office and much more).
 In fact, most of the following operators are **format-agnostic**: they use different parsers on different formats to get the same DOM tree.
 Not all these formats have equivalent DOM representation (e.g. JSON doesn't have annotated text), so using a few operators on some formats doesn't make sense and always returns null value.

 The exact format of a document is dictated by its mime-type indicated by the web resource, if it is not available, SpookyStuff will auto-detect it by analysing its extension name and binary content.